jseproject/jse-spi/README.md

-# JavaSound Enhancement Project - Service Provider Interface
+# JavaSound Enhancement Project SPI

-JSE-SPI provides extended audio file format support for the Java Platform, through plugins for the `javax.sound.*` package.
+JSE SPI provides extended audio file format support for the Java Platform, through plugins for the `javax.sound.*` package.

 The main goal of this project is to provide support for formats not covered by the JRE itself.
 Support for these formats is important, to be able to read data found "in the wild", as well as to maintain access to data in legacy formats.